-When taken into the theatre the patient there is a calm light setting as the whole situation is stressful to those who are there waiting for the surgery.
-With a relatively low level of warm light on the walls of the room, we create the conditions for the patient to feel calm while providing sufficient light for the staff to make the preparations for the operation.
+The pre-op waiting area should have calm lighting as the wait just before surgery can be a stressful situation for many patients.
+With a relatively low level of warm light along the walls, we create the conditions for the patient to feel calm while providing sufficient light for staff to conduct pre-op preparations.